-Observers inside the polling area: Maine requires local election officials to ensure enough room in a polling place to accommodate one observer from each political party, but permitting other observers, including nonpartisan observers, is optional (and dependent on space).
-Nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.
+Observers inside the polling area: New Hampshire distinguishes between "Challengers," who are appointed by political parties, and "Observers," who are members of the public and who have the right to observe voting.
+Nonprofit organizations usually find that running an observer program is complicated, however, and it may be more effective to focus on other civic engagement and GOTV work in their communities.